maxxiimo/the-front-end-manifesto/Foundation Styles.md

     // @import "compass/reset";
     // @import "resets/reset_meyer";

-See the section on "Resets" for an overview on which resets are available to you.
-I include four major reset styles in my application file, uncomment the one I plan to use for a particular project.
+I include four major reset styles in my application file and uncomment the one I plan to use for a particular project.

     /* BASIC STRUCTURE
     ============================================================================ */
     @import "layout";
     // @import "grids";

 Use a "layout" section to style major elements and component areas such as html and body tags, or header and footer areas.
-This section is also good place for grid styles.
-As you might have noticed, the partial grid is called in this example.
-This partial in some of my projects ports a sass version of YUI grids, and also Compasses Grid Backgrounds which in a nutshell:
+This section is also a good place for grid styles, in major layout component.
+As you might have noticed, the partial grids is called in this example.
+This partial in some of my projects ports a sass version of a grid system.
+I also locate Compass' Grid Backgrounds which in a nutshell:

-"The grid-background mixins allow you to generate fixed, fluid and elastic grid-images on-the-fly using css3 gradients.
-These can be used for testing both horizontal and vertical grids."
+> The grid-background mixins allow you to generate fixed, fluid and elastic grid-images on-the-fly using css3 gradients.
+These can be used for testing both horizontal and vertical grids.

     /* TYPOGRAPHY
     ============================================================================ */